76 years ago today: Frank Brunner was born. Congratulations! πŸŽ‚

 DAW Books chronology

-In 1977 the entire series was reordered and republished as a uniform six volume set.
-This is mainly DAW Books on from Michael Whelan is illustration.
-Elric 1-6 is published from 1976 and 77, and later Elric 7 was published on 1985.
-Elric 7 is actually Elric 4 of the 9 books – you will see the internal chronology later.
-There is seven Elric books on DAW Books, and about 5-10 prints on each Elric books.
+In 1977, the entire Elric series was reordered and republished as a uniform six-volume set.
+This was mainly under DAW Books, with illustrations by Michael Whelan.
+Elric 1-6 were published between 1976 and 1977, while Elric 7 was published later in 1985.
+Elric 7 is actually Elric 4 in the original sequence of the 9 books, as you will see in the internal chronology later.
+There are seven Elric books published by DAW, and each one has had about 5-10 different printings.

 All the Elric stories published for the first time in chronological order, revived by the author and containing material never before published anywhere in the world.
 Available in paperbound editions by DAW Books, Inc.